 There are two main types of cholesterol

 The two main lipoproteins responsible for transporting cholesterol are low-density lipoprotein (LDL) and high-density lipoprotein (HDL).

 LDL cholesterol is what’s known as “bad” cholesterol.
 Too much LDL cholesterol leads to fatty buildups that clog arteries — atherosclerosis.
-Narrows arteries make it difficult for blood to travel through the body, and it makes your heart work harder to pump blood.
-Excess LDL cholesterol increases your risk for heart disease, heart attack, stroke, peripheral artery disease.
+Narrow arteries make it difficult for blood to travel through the body, and it makes your heart work harder to pump blood.
+Excess LDL cholesterol increases your risk for heart disease, heart attack, stroke, and peripheral artery disease.